-The interest rates available are between 7% for those with the best credit score to 60% with those with the lowest acceptable credit score.
+The interest rates available are from 3.5% for those with the best credit score to 60% with those with the lowest acceptable credit score.

 No. We do not charge any up-front fees or charges.
 There is a setup fee for your loan upon successful creation of the loan agreement; this will vary between £40 and £995.
 In the case of unsecured loans, a percentage of this fee goes to the Rainy Day Pot.